GitHubForDmitry/fe-candiadate/README.md

 ### 2. Form Validation
 * Use `app/form.html` file
 * Add a form with following fields:
-  - name: alphanumeric, no case sensitive
+  - name: text only, no case sensitive
-  - surname: alphanumeric, no case sensitive
+  - surname: text only, no case sensitive
   - email: alphanumeric, no case sensitive must contain `@` symbol and domain name
-  - phone: can contain `+` and `space` characters and numbers only
+  - phone: can contain `+` (only in front of the number) and `space` characters and numbers only
   - password: must be at least 8 long and contain at least 1 special character
 * Display error messages for each invalid field
-* All the fields needs to be valid before form can be submitted
+* All fileds are required and needs to be valid before form can be submitted
+* Use only vanilla JS for this tasks (do not use plugins or HTML5 API)
 * **Optional task:** add unit tests

 ## Finished